“No,” I said. “No thank you.”

 They remained, but were no longer of any consequence.

-You won’t find this image in any books on Quaker spirituality that I know of, but that day, and still, I could almost hear God speaking as an old, profane first sergeant:
+You won’t find this image in any books on Quaker spirituality that I know of, but that day, and still, I could almost hear God speaking, in the tones of an old, profane first sergeant:

 That’s who else I had been arguing with when I was complaining to Chris Olson-Vickers.
 And as any soldier knows, those are arguments you don’t win.

 I went on the Quaker House payroll December 1, 2001, and moved in over New Year’s 2002.
-Sure enough, it was the right place.
-Stayed til the end of November 2012; it wore me out.
+Sure enough, it was the right place, the best place for me.
+Stayed til the end of November 2012; it, and the wars, wore me out.
+Which they were supposed to do.

 And God was merciful.
 Shortly after I got to North Carolina, Jesse Helms announced his retirement.